jeremiah-shaulov/office_spirit_mysql/README.md

 ```
 - `dsn` - Default Data Source Name for this pool.
 - `maxConns` - (number, default `250`) Limit the number of simultaneous connections in this pool.
 When reached `pool.haveSlots()` returns false, and new connection requests will wait.
+- `maxConnsWaitQueue` - (number, default 50) When `maxConns` exceeded, new connection requests will enter waiting queue (like backlog).
+This is the queue maximum size.
 - `onLoadFile` - Handler for `LOAD DATA LOCAL INFILE` query.
 - `onBeforeCommit` - Callback that will be called every time a transaction is about to be committed.
 - `managedXaDsns` - Will automatically manage distributed transactions on DSNs listed here (will rollback or commit dangling transactions).